almazarqi/BotPro/README.md

 #### Dataset:
-The first layer of our proposed framework aims to build a real ground truth data.
-In order to build such data, it is essential to operate with Open-source intelligence (OSINT) feeds that presents real IoT-based botnets traffic.
+BotPro aims to build a real ground truth data, and it operates with Open-source intelligence (OSINT) feeds that presents real IoT-based botnets traffic.
 Globally distributed honeypots has been utilized to simulate any vulnerabilities which can easily be compromised by malicious actors.
-Real malicious events, including scanning and infections can be collected by monitoring such honeypots.
+Real malicious events, including scanning and infections were collected by monitoring such honeypots.

 ## External services
 #### - Attack Honeypots: